 Q: Is the off-leash area fenced?

-Q: Are there public toilets available?
+Q: Are there toilets and water available?